enhancedrock/BetterBio/README.md

 </p>

 # what?
-BetterBio is a "links in bio" site, akin to Carrd or Beacons, that designs to mimic the look and feel of a Discord profile.
+BetterBio is a "links in bio" site, akin to Carrd or Beacons, that's designed to mimic the look and feel of a Discord profile.

 # why?
 I like the idea of having a Carrd, but found the limitations of the free plan to be too.. well, limiting.
 I also thought it would be cool to be able to show my current Discord online status, status text and type.